 However other than their stunning coastline, these islands are very different.
 Having spent time in both, we compare Tahiti vs Maldives below, showing you what to expect in each, and some of the best places to visit.

-Maldives or Tahiti : Which should you visit?
+Maldives or Tahiti : A Quick Overview

 Expect great beaches and sparkling lagoons in both destinations.
 However Tahiti is more beautiful when it comes to the landscape, while the Maldives is more breathtaking when it comes to the sea.